 The 8 best taxi apps in Europe

 Are you looking for the best taxi app in Europe?
-Maybe you’re headed to a different city than the ones mentioned above.
 Try one of these top apps:

-MyTaxi is active in over 100 European cities, particularly popular in Barcelona, London, Paris, Berlin and Dublin.
+FREE NOW is active in over 100 European cities, particularly popular in Barcelona, London, Paris, Berlin, and Dublin.

 2. Taxi EU